 In 2020, that would have been a little over US$150,000.

-With the ruble in free fall, that number today is less than US$105,000.
+With the ruble in free fall, that number today is less than US$130,000.

 If you wanted to bet on the ruble and diversify out of dollars, you could do so and basically cut your immigration “costs” by half.
-I put “costs” in quotes because, outside of the actual taxes, there really are no costs at all.
+I put “costs” in quotes because, outside of the actual taxes, the costs are negligible.

 You’re merely enjoying the benefits of a profitable business and paying some tax as a result.